AviatrixSystems/Docs/HowTos/cloud_wan_faq.rst

 Can I use Cloud WAN just to manage the Cisco routers?
 ------------------------------------------------------

 Yes.
-You can use Cloud WAN for making changes to the routers from a central place, even if you are ready to connect the on-prem routers to the cloud.
+You can use Cloud WAN for making changes to the routers from a central place, even if you are not ready to connect the on-prem routers to the cloud.

 What are the use cases for Cloud WAN?